-Catfish in the eastern Cape are threatening the populations of indigenous bainsii and Barbus pallidus as well as the indigenous crab Potamonautes perlatus.
-Studies in east Africa have shown that introduced gariepinus С can decimate populations ofinvertebrates (Weir 1972).
-At least 20 species of parasites are carried gariepinus (Van As and Basson 1984) of which one (Argulus an undesirable alien which could be spread to new japonicus) localities via translocated catfishes.
+Catfish in the eastern Cape are threatening the populations of indigenous Sandelia bainsii Barbus pallidus as well as the indigenous and Studies in east Africa have shown that crab Potamonautes perlatus. introduced gariepinus decimate populations can οf invertebrates (Weir 1972).
+At least 20 species of parasites are carried gariepinus (Van As and Basson 1984) of which one (Argulus an undesirable alien which could be spread to new iaponicus) is localities via translocated catfishes.
 Under intensive culture conditions we can expect parasite and disease problems in the sharptooth catfish to become more severe.
-If the alien cestode parasite Bothriocephalus acheilognathi infests Cgariepinus it could become widespread in South Africa than it is at present and could further threaten indigenous fishes.
+If the alien cestode parasite Bothriocephalus С acheilognathi infests gariepinus it could become widespread in South Africa than it is at present and could further threaten indigenous fishes.